 History of the Native American Partnership

-Paul McGrady has worked with students as a member of the Southern Nazarene University athletics’ staff for the past 32 years.
-In 2008, he felt compelled to take students to the Navajo reservation and to work with Dr. John Nells, DS of the Southwest Native American District from Dilkon, AR.
-He took students on trips and to work alongside Native Americans.
+2008 - Paul McGrady felt compelled to take students to the Navajo reservation and to work with Dr. John Nells of the Southwest Native American District.

-In 2010, Pastor Mike Brooks got involved and was working with College Ministries at BFC at that time.
-Mike and Paul joined up to take students on mission trips and even did sport camps.
+2010 - Mike Brooks, BFC’s college pastor at the time, joined Paul in taking students on mission trips and leading sport camps.
 They served in Leupp, Cameron, Dilkon, and Round Cedar.

-In 2013, Barbi Moore, Director of Global Outreach at BFC, was invited to join this leadership team and to be a part of the Native American Partnership.
+2013 - Barbi Moore, Director of Global Outreach at BFC, was invited to join this leadership team as a part of the Native American Partnership.

-In January 2014, this leadership team went to the MidYear Conference in Phoenix and was joined with Rev. Rick Harvey, Senior Pastor of BFC, Ed and Lynda Krestel, Work and Witness Coordinators for the Southwest Native American District, Carter and Ellyn Marsh, Celebrate Recovery leaders, Dr. John and Juanita Nells, Paul McGrady, Rev. Mike Brooks, and Barbi Moore.
+2014 - The leadership team went to the MidYear Conference in Phoenix and was joined with Rick Harvey, Senior Pastor of BFC, Ed and Lynda Krestel, Work and Witness Coordinators for the SW Native American District, Carter and Ellyn Marsh, Celebrate Recovery leaders, Dr. John and Juanita Nells, Paul McGrady, Mike Brooks, and Barbi Moore.
 This is the core team that became the Native American Partnership.

-In 2014, Pastor Mike Brooks was in Gallup, NM, looking for Blue Bird Flour for an outreach ministry in Sanders, AR.
-Mike had heard there was a Nazarene Church distributing this flour so he came to Gallup First Nazarene Church and arrived just in time to see their church van loaded with men and women coming for a lunch at the church.
-Pastor Chris Davis was the driver and got out of the van to meet Pastor Mike.
-Pastor Mike promised to return in June with a team he was leading to Sanders.
-He brought part of his team and the relationship began with Pastor Chris Davis to serve alongside her ministry to men and women who are homeless.
+In 2014, Mike Brooks was in Gallup, NM, looking for Blue Bird Flour for an outreach ministry.
+He had heard there was a Nazarene Church distributing this flour, so he came to Gallup First Nazarene Church and arrived just in time to see their church van, driven by Pastor Chris Davis, loaded with people coming for a lunch at the church.
+Mike promised to return in June with a team he was leading, which began the relationship serving alongside Pastor Chris in her ministry to men and women who are homeless.